alanwright/NetflixBot/ReadMe.md

 > /u/netflixbot Actor: Bruce Willis

+### Making Multiple Calls

+To make multiple calls (of any type) in one comment:

+> /u/netflixbot Pulp Fiction, Breaking Bad

+> /u/netflixbot Director: David Fincher

+> /u/netflixbot Actor: Ben Stiller

 ### Important Notes
-* Currently only supports one type of call per comment (movie, actor or director)
-* It must be "/u/netflixbot" with both '/'
+* It must be "/u/netflixbot" with both '/' on all call lines
-* The call must be on its own line
+* All calls must be on their own line
 * Capitlization does not matter
 * Title must match exactly; this causes problems for some things like "The Office" which is "The Office (U.S.)" on Netflix
 * There can be spaces between items in a list